SiddharthBerera/MScPureMathsProjectRepo/README.md

 ## 📖 Overview
-This repository contains the code and computations accompanying my MSc dissertation *“Min–Max Methods for Computing Planar Widths and Connections to the Allen–Cahn PDE”* at Imperial College London, supervised by Professor Marco Guaraco.
+This repository contains the code and computations accompanying my MSc dissertation *“Min–Max Methods for Computing Planar Widths and Connections to the Allen–Cahn PDE”* at Imperial College London, supervised by Professor Marco A. M. Guaraco.
 The project develops a unified **min–max framework** connecting:

 - Linear spectral theory (min–max construction of eigenvalues)